kiplingkelvin/SplashScreen/README.md

 ```

 That is it.
 You can clone the project using Android Studio and have fun.
-Dont forget to follow me for more projects.
+Dont forget to like and follow me for more projects.